onflow/docs/docs/networks/node-ops/access-onchain-data/access-nodes/access-node-configuration-options.md

 ⚠️ Nodes MUST be running `v0.32.10+` or newer to enable execution data indexing.
 </aside>

-First, your node needs to download and index the execution data.
+To set up indexing, your node needs to download and index the execution data.
 There are 3 steps:

 1. Enable Execution Data Sync
 2. Download the root checkpoint file